Canon T6 versus Canon G9 X

 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9X provides a faster frame rate than the T6.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9X provides a faster frame rate than the T6.
 It can shoot movie footage at 1080/60p, while the T6 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the T6 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the G9X relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Canon T6, the Canon G9 X in connection with corresponding information for a sample of similar cameras.
+The table below summarizes some of the other core capabilities of the Canon T6 and Canon G9 X in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon T6 (⇒ rgt)||optical||no||3.0||920||fixed||no||4000||3.0||9.2||no|